emerson-escolar/TDAPatents/README.md

        ```
        pip install -r requirements.txt
        ```
        to install required additional python modules.
+Note: this installs older versions of networkx and numpy, so setting up a virtual environment is recommended.

-    In this case, the main script is called by running  `python ./tdapatents/tdapatents_script.py` in the folder where the data is contained.
+    The main script is called by running  `python ./tdapatents/tdapatents_script.py` in the folder where the data is contained.
     If the data and script files are place in different folders, change `./tdapatents/tdapatents_script.py` appropriately to point to the script file.

-2. OPTION 2: Use the single-file executable also found in [Releases](https://github.com/emerson-escolar/TDAPatents/releases) which contains all the needed python modules and scripts.
-The executables were created using [pyinstaller](https://pyinstaller.org/en/stable/).
-See [here](Technical-details---executables) for details.

-    In this case, the main script is called by running  `tdapatents_script-SYSTEM` in the folder where the data is contained, where SYSTEM depends on your operating system.

 (Disclaimer) This software distributed in the hope that they will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
 The entire risk as to the quality and performance of the program is with you.
 Should the program prove defective, you assume the cost of all necessary servicing, repair or correction.

 # Usage - The main script

-As noted above, the main script is called by either running

-1. `python tdapatents_script.py` or

-2. `tdapatents_script-SYSTEM` where SYSTEM depends on your operating system.

 The main script contains three sub-commands, depending on how it is supposed to treat the time series patent data.